hermannhueck/deducing-the-state-monad/README.md

 instead.
 The Stack client code works as before.

-A detailed description of each implementation step can be found in the comments of the respective source file.
+A detailed description of each implementation step can be found in the head comments of the respective source file.